CollabCodeTech/content-to-social-media/posts/day-001/how-to-setup-eslint-and-prettier-on-node.md

 The next step is to install Restify as a dependency of the project.
 To do that, run:

 	npm install restify

-If you want to save some keystrokes, you can run npm i resitfy instead.
-The --save option is required anymore since now it is a default option.
+If you want to save some keystrokes, you can run `npm i resitfy` instead.
+The `--save` option is not required anymore since now it is a default option.
 The command should add the following lines to your *package.json* file (you can open it in VSCode to check if you want to):

     ...
     "dependencies": {